contino/demo-infra-gcp/README.md

 1) PodSecurityPolicy (pod_security_policy_config) for cluster is currently disable.
 So need to enable it.

-2) Automation of new project, terraform state bucket and service account creation
+2) Automation of new project, terraform state bucket and service account creation.

+3) Introduce tflint and tfsec checks in pipeline.

 ## Cluster Module Details